Deputy Sheriff and Other County Law Enforcement

-We focus our representation on Humboldt and Del Norte Counties law enforcement which includes sheriff, deputy sheriff, county probation officers, juvenile probation officers, and district attorney investigators and/or inspectors.
+We focus our representation on California law enforcement which includes sheriff, deputy sheriff, county probation officers, juvenile probation officers, and district attorney investigators and/or inspectors.

 Why Are Workers' Compensation County Law Enforcement Cases Different?

 County law enforcement cases work injuries are different than regular workers' compensation cases.
 County safety officers and staff have special laws that assist in obtaining workers' compensation benefits.
-Most law enforcement personnel in Humboldt County and Del Norte County have CalPERS retirement.
+Most law enforcement personnel in California have CalPERS retirement; some have their own local retirement systems.
 Workers' compensation injuries can impact a person's ability to work, and this can raise retirement issues.

-Regular workers' compensation benefits may not be the only consideration in cases involving a Humboldt & Del Norte County law enforcement employees.
+Regular workers' compensation benefits may not be the only consideration in cases involving a county law enforcement employees.

 - Jason Wells, Attorney At Law